ericvprice/rubric/README.md

 ### Engine Contexts

-Engine contexts act as a holder of conveient properties about the engine current executing, as a per-execution temporary object stash where rules can loosely communicate with each other, and as a way to pass information into the engine for use by the rules.
-When using parallelized processing in asynchronous engines, the rule execution order is not guaranteed unless dependency relationships specify them.
-Be aware of possible race conditions.
+Engine contexts act as a holder of conveient properties about the engine current executing and  as a per-execution temporary object stash where rules can loosely communicate with each other.
+When using parallelized processing in asynchronous engines, the rule execution order is not guaranteed unless dependency relationships specify them: be aware of possible race conditions when dealing wiht the context.

 ### Rules